 Medications for Treatment of TMJ Disorders

--Botulinum toxin.
-Injecting botulinum toxin (example Botox) into the jaw muscles may give relief to pain associated with TMJ disorders.
+- -Botulinum toxin.
+Botox Injections into the jaw muscles may give relief to pain associated with TMJ disorders.

 Most patients are quite successful with conventional conservative therapy (such as resting the jaw or night guard).
 The success of treatment depends on how severe the symptoms are and how well you comply with treatment.
 As always, it is best to maintain regular appointments to see your dentist and let them know if there any TMJ issues developing.